LYNNE J. ELKINS

 Facilities

-The group's geochemical measurements are principally conducted in the UNITE (University of Nebraska Isotope and Trace Element) geochemistry lab in Bessey Hall at the University of Nebraska-Lincoln, which was built and is managed by Dr. Elkins and our research team.
-Our research is also conducted in collaboration with a number of external mass spectrometry facilities, including University of Wyoming, UT at Austin, and University of South Carolina, among others.
-The UNITE lab, an ISO-7 cleanroom with class-100 flow boxes for handling of low-level materials, is primarily equipped for the separation of trace metals from geologic materials, and in the coming year we hope to add alpha counting capabilities to our facilities for measurement of additional short-lived isotopes.
+The Magma Genesis research group at West Chester University is currently designing and setting up new research facilities in Merion Science Center.
+Geochemical measurements were formerly made in the UNITE (University of Nebraska Isotope and Trace Element) geochemistry lab at the University of Nebraska-Lincoln, which was built and managed by Dr. Elkins and our research team.
+Our research is also conducted in collaboration with external mass spectrometry facilities, including University of Wyoming, UT at Austin, and University of South Carolina, among others.
 Additional geochemical work and measurements for individual projects are conducted in top-notch facilities at collaborating institutions, including those listed below.

 Funding

-To-date, this group's research has been funded through multiple grants from the National Science Foundation, as well as through generous internal faculty research grants from Bryn Mawr College and UNL's College of Arts and Sciences.
+To-date, this group's research has been funded through multiple grants from the National Science Foundation, as well as through generous internal research grants from Bryn Mawr College, University of Nebraska-Lincoln's College of Arts and Sciences, West Chester University's College of Science and Mathematics, and the PA State System of Higher Education (PASSHE).

 Collaborating Institutions

-Past and ongoing collaborations have included scientific researchers at WHOI, LDEO, University of Wyoming, University of Utah, GEOMAR, Ecole Normale Superieure de Lyon, University of Bristol, University of Bergen, University of Iowa, Harvard University, UT at Austin, University of Padova, University of South Carolina, and VAST, among others.
+Past and ongoing collaborations have included scientific researchers at University of Nebraska, WHOI, LDEO, University of Wyoming, University of Utah, GEOMAR, Ecole Normale Superieure de Lyon, University of Bristol, University of Bergen, University of Iowa, Harvard University, UT at Austin, University of Padova, University of South Carolina, and VAST, among others.